waldur/waldur-docs/docs/admin-guide/mastermind-configuration/features.md

 Enable resource usage overview charts in support workspace.

-## support.resources_treemap

-Render resource usage as a treemap chart in support workspace.

 ## support.sankey_diagram

 Render service usage as a sankey chart in support workspace.